Cutoff phenomenon for the asymmetric simple exclusion process and the biased card shuffling: Model and results

 \end{theorem}

 By symmetry, an analogous result holds for the case $p\in[0,1/2)$.
-The behavior of the system for $p=1/2$ is very different and has been the object of a particular study \cite{Lac16} where it is shown that cutoff holds on the time scale $N^2\log N$ confirming a conjecture of Wilson \cite{Wil04}.
+The behavior of the system for $p=1/2$ is very different and was the object of a particular study \cite{Lac16} where it is shown that cutoff holds on the time scale $N^2\log N$ confirming a conjecture of Wilson \cite{Wil04}.

-\begin{remark} We have mentioned that it was sufficient to consider the case $p\in(1/2,1]$.
-Let us also mention that for the proof of Theorem \ref{th:asep}, we only need to treat the case $\alpha\le 1/2$ (and in all the paper we apply this restriction).
-These two facts are consequences of well known symmetry considerations, which we detail here for the sake of completeness.

-For the biased card shuffling, we can notice (recall \eqref{defsigmamax}) that given $\xi\in \cS_N$, $\sigma^{\xi}_t\circ \sigma_{\max}$ is a card shuffling with bias $(1-p)$ and initial condition $\xi\circ \sigma_{\max}$: the distance to equilibrium is left unchanged under permutation of the state space, and therefore the mixing time is invariant upon reversing the bias.